- We appreciate those who have been sending us reports - THANKS .!

-- Other reports say Bluegills were FAIR on waxies and part crawler
+- Bluegills were FAIR on waxies and part crawler

-- And Catfish are FAIR-GOOD on dip baits, crawlers and shrimp
+- Catfish remain FAIR-GOOD on dip baits, shrimp, crawlers and cut baits.

 LAKE SPRINGFIELD - At Springfield off I-55 Exit 94 and go the east.

-- Bass are FAIR on plastics, jigs, spinners and crankbaits.
+- Bass are FAIR-SLOW on plastics, spinners and some crankbaits.

 -- Check with Trevor at Big Reds Bait and Tackle for your bait and current reports